147 181 km2

 [Thursday 13 October : Muktinath, Nepal] We all felt a rest day was in order after the rigours of Thorung La, so we decided to stay in Muktinath for two nights.
 That meant we got up late, ate a leisurely breakfast, took a slow amble through town and spent the afternoon at the monastery on the hill outside town.
 This monastery is unusual in that it is a place of worship for both Hindus and Buddhists.
 These two religions are so tolerant that neither of them has a problem sharing space with the other.
 Remarkable, and a lesson for some other religions whose names I shan't mention here ...

-Muktinath is fairly unusual because it seems to contain more Asian pilgrims (Hindus and Buddhists) than Western trekkers.
-The pilgrims arrive in large numbers in buses and jeeps that disgorge their passengers in a huge, dusty parking lot at the south end of town.
+Muktinath was quite unlike the other towns we'd been through because it seemed to contain more Asian pilgrims (Hindus and Buddhists) than Western trekkers.
+The pilgrims arrive in large numbers in buses and jeeps that disgorge their passengers in a dusty parking lot at the south end of town.
 From there they are ferried by motorcycle or horseback the two or so kilometres to the monastery at the northern end; the main road through town is an endless procession of motorcycles buzzing backwards and forwards between the bus station and the monastery, always with one, two or sometimes even three passengers on the back (mostly going TO the monastery in the morning and coming back FROM the monastery in the afternoon).
 Muktinath is 3800 metres above sea level, and consequently many of the pilgrims were suffering symptoms of high altitude - we saw quite a few people looking pretty sick on the backs of horses or motorcycles.
 To us, of course, 3800 metres was LOW compared to what we'd experienced on Thorung La in the previous few days.

 [Friday 14 October : Kagbeni, Nepal] After a day of rest, relaxation and behaving like tourists, we were back to trekking today.
 The trail out of Muktinath took us on a circuitous route north then west, through some green and cultivated land and three small but picturesque Tibetan villages (Chhyongkhar, Jhong and Putak).
 After that it became hard going - the trail merged with a dusty road and wandered for miles westward in barren, semi-desert country.
 Our feet started to ache from pounding the stony ground, and for the first time on this trip no tea house appeared round a bend to provide some welcome respite.
 At least we were now going down, not up as was the case prior to our crossing of Thorung La.